leonard-psu/PIHMgis/README.md

 5. Download PIHMgis from github.
 6. Open/Import PIHMgis.pro using QTCreator.
 7. Clean all.
-8. Add Library and Include Windows or Linux paths for gdal (libgdal_i.a or dll), sundials (libsundials_nvecserial.a or dll, libsundials_cvodes.a or dll), to the PIHMgis.pro using QTCreator "Add Library".
+8. Add Library (right click on PIHMgis project folder in QTCreator) and Include paths for gdal (libgdal_i.a or dll), sundials (libsundials_nvecserial.a or dll, libsundials_cvodes.a or dll), to the PIHMgis.pro using QTCreator "Add Library".

 /////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 ### Known Issues with using PIHMgis on Windows 10 environment